CoastLine: Arts & the Economy — What Will CFCC's Fine Arts Center Mean for Competing Venues?

 Thalian Hall Center for the Performing Arts, the oldest theater in Wilmington, is situated just blocks away from the site of CFCC’s new Humanities and Fine Arts Center.

-Segment 3: Gwenyfar Rohler is the owner of Old Books on Front Street.
+Gwenyfar Rohler, the owner of Old Books on Front Street, joins us for Segment 3.
 She also writes the Live Local column and theatrical reviews for Encore Magazine.
 And she's recently started contributing to Salt Magazine.
-She's here to talk about her stage adaptation of what NPR's Bob Mondello calls "the worst movie ever made".
+She's here to talk about her stage adaptation of what NPR's Bob Mondello calls "the worst movie ever made."
 Death Bed: The Bed That Eats will open at Big Dawg's Cape Fear Playhouse in October.